Ethiopia: Uncertainty in Tigray after rebels take control of restive north | DW | 30.06.2021

 The results of the polls have yet to be announced but they are widely expected to deliver Prime Minister Abiy Ahmed a formal mandate.

-An airstrike last Tuesday in Togoga, a village in Tigray, killed 64 people and injured 180.
+An airstrike last Tuesday in Togoga, a village in Tigray, killed 64 people and injured at least 180.
 The Ethiopian military said the strike was aimed at rebels.

 The aid organization Doctors Without Borders (MSF) reported that three of its staff were found dead on Saturday.